-That being said, the internet in the time of the Covid-19 has become a powerhouse tool in standing-in as a catch basin for potential clients and leads.
+That being said, the internet in the time of the Covid-19 and enhanced community quarantine has become a powerhouse tool in standing-in as a catch basin for potential clients and leads.
 With multiple social media websites and applications like Facebook, Instagram, Twitter, TikTok, Google, YouTube, etc., and property listing websites like Carousell, Ohmyhome, etc. spearheading this exploit of accessible and oftentimes affordable online marketing and selling.
 Facebook in particular, leads in this pursuit with its advanced and intricate algorithm and ads targeting, and has been relied heavily by many real estate sales persons in broadening their base.

 Zooming in on online home seekers, majority of real estate clientele are now solely dependent on the internet in their pursuit of house hunting.
 Despite the pandemic, the country still witnessed a solid property demand and showing from Filipinos across all borders.
-As a matter of fact, Lamudi’s latest trend report suggested a soar in demand for residential property in the second half of 2020, with and I quote, “page views and leads for houses, condominiums, land, apartments, and foreclosures all sustaining demand from the first half of last year and posting even higher half-on-half growth figures.”
-Also interestingly, the youngest age group (18-24) and the oldest age group (65 and over) exhibited the highest growth in the website’s total page views in 2020.
+As a matter of fact, Lamudi’s latest trend report feature a soar in demand for residential property in the second half of 2020, with and I quote, “page views and leads for houses, condominiums, land, apartments, and foreclosures all sustaining demand from the first half of last year and posting even higher half-on-half growth figures.”
+Also interestingly, the youngest age group (18-24) and the oldest age group (65 and over) form the highest growth in the website’s total page views in 2020.
 But the age segment of 35-44 still remains the largest in terms of total number/share of page views.

 The location of an investment/house remains a top priority in determining whether buyers will avail the said housing or not.
 Different factors should be considered, and affect the decision-making process like the distance from their new home to their workplace, school, establishments, etc.